 The connection between the founding of Idaho and President Lincoln stirs the imagination, especially among school children.
 Realizing this, and that the spirit of community service grows stronger when Idaho's citizens become more fondly attached to our state's heritage, the Legislature created an official "Idaho Day" in 2014, to honor President Abraham Lincoln's creation of Idaho Territory on March 4, 1863.
-Though Idaho became a state on July 3, 1890, Idaho lawmakers opted to commemorate Idaho's origin as a territory, choosing March 4th as the day of celebration each year.
+Though Idaho became a state on July 3,

+1890, Idaho lawmakers opted to commemorate Idaho's origin as a territory, choosing March 4th as the day of celebration each year.
 This date works particularly well since both the Legislature and public schools are in session, providing those institutions with the opportunity to sponsor Idaho Day activities.

 Provisions of the Idaho Day Act require that, "The Governor of the State of Idaho shall issue a proclamation each year marking Idaho Day.
 The President Pro Tempore of the Senate and the Speaker of the House of Representatives shall conduct appropriate ceremonies and programs on Idaho Day to honor Idaho's heritage.
-The Idaho State Historical Society shall conduct appropriate activities and be encouraged to create exhibits commemorating Idaho Day."
-To honor the satin blue in Idaho's flag, members of the Idaho legislature and staff initiated a tradition of wearing blue to celebrate Idaho Day.
-One hopes that this lovely tradition will spread throughout the state, for this noteworthy celebration of Idaho history.
+The Idaho State hopes that this lovely tradition will spread throughout the state, for this noteworthy celebration of Idaho history.
 Celebrations nourish and inspire the human spirit.
 The Idaho Day Act ensures such a celebration by declaring that, "It is the purpose of this act to provide the mechanism through which state and local agencies of government, historical societies, schools, colleges and universities, Native American tribes, service organizations, clubs, the media and Idaho citizens in general can educate others about Idaho, her culture, her resources, her history and her greatness."
 This declaration grants Idaho Day a remarkable purpose.
 For, the more we learn about Idaho, the more we will love her, and the more we love her, the more we will want to serve her.